nipa-cloud/nipamail-api-doc/transactional.md

 | `InsufficientCredit` | Sending failed because the tenant lacks credits. |

 **Bounce statuses**
-Messages may encountered the issues catagorized as bounce, described by the following:
+Messages may encountered the issues catagorized as bounce, described by the following

 | Status | Meaning | Bounce type | Retry allowed | Credit charged |
 | --- | --- | --- | --- | --- |
 | `HardBounce` | Provider returned a permanent failure that should not be retried. | Hard | No | Yes |